saschpe/qtopia-pimsync/README.txt

-The same examples can be shown on the greenphone device, it is possible to sync with the locally installed groupware server via the cable or to sync to the web via internet access (GPRS, WLAN, GSM, Bluetooth DUN, ...).
+The same examples can be shown on the greenphone device, it is possible to sync with the locally installed groupware server via the cable or to sync to the web via internet access (GPRS, WLAN, GSM, Bluetooth DUN, etc.).

 Required environment
 ====================

-QPE 4.3.1 + SDK (see master document for further infos)
+Qtopia Phone Edition version 4.3.1 + SDK